gopasspw/gopass/ARCHITECTURE.md

 apply semantic versioning only to the CLI tool, not the Go module.
 This is not ideal and might change with sufficient active contributors.

+## API Stability

+Semantic versioning applies to the **gopass CLI binary** only.
+The Go module (`github.com/gopasspw/gopass`) does not carry independent semver guarantees: a breaking change to `pkg/` interfaces may ship without a major-version bump.

+`pkg/gopass/doc.go` carries an explicit instability warning for this reason.
+Until that warning is removed, consumers of `pkg/gopass` should:

+- Pin to a specific commit or tag rather than a `@latest` reference.
+- Review the `CHANGELOG.md` `pkg/` entries before upgrading.
+- Treat any `pkg/` type or function change as potentially breaking.

+The intention is to formalise this contract (via a `v2` module path or a published compatibility window) once the active contributor base grows sufficiently to maintain that commitment.
+See issue #3414 for the open decision on the API stability ADR.

 ### `docs/backends`

 This folder contains documentation about each of our supported backends.
 See